-Rick Nahmias fights urban hunger as the founder of Food Forward, a non-profit that rescues local produce that would otherwise go to waste.
+Rick Nahmias fights urban hunger as the founder of Food Forward, a non-profit that has rescued 60 million pounds of fresh produce that would otherwise go to waste.

 Eat Retreaters serve as ambassadors to their own food communities—nationally, locally and virtually.
 Collectively, we reach millions of people on social media.
 Our alumni network includes more than 150 food professionals, who are creators, founders and representatives of an impressive list of products and organizations, including:

 - America’s Test Kitchen